-- 1. Log in to the target PX3TS, which is of the same model and runs the same firmware. - 2.
+- 1. Log in to the target PX3TS, which is of the same model and runs the same firmware as the source PX3TS. - 2.
 Choose Maintenance > Bulk Configuration. - 3.
 Click Browse... to select the configuration file. - 4.
 Click 'Upload & Restore Bulk Configuration' to copy it. - 5.
 A message appears, prompting you to confirm the operation and enter the admin password. - Enter the admin password, and click Restore. - 6.
-Wait until the PX3TS device resets and the login page re-appears.
+Wait until the PX3TS resets and the login page re-appears.